stackhpc/reductionist-rs/docs/contributing.md

 ### Making requests to active storage endpoints

 Request authentication is implemented using [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) with the username and password consisting of your S3 Access Key ID and Secret Access Key, respectively.
-These credentials are then used internally to authenticate with the upstream S3 source using [standard AWS authentication methods](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-auth-using-authorization-header.html)
+If provided, these credentials are then used internally to authenticate with the upstream S3 source using [standard AWS authentication methods](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-auth-using-authorization-header.html).
+If no basic auth header is provided, an unauthenticated request will be made to S3.

 A basic Python client is provided in `scripts/client.py`.
 First install dependencies in a Python virtual environment: